TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Number Placement Puzzles.md

 ### Easy as ABC
 * *Goal*: Place the letters on the square grid.
 * *Constraint*: Letters outside the grid indicate which letter will come across first from that direction.
-* *Variant*: Some cells in the solution will be empty.
+* *Variant*: **Empty** Some cells in the solution will be empty.
+* *Variant*:  **Not as Easy**.
+	* Fill in the first letters of the alphabet on every row and column exactly once.
+	* Numbers outside the grid indicate what position you come across this letter  when looking from that side.
+	* Some cells will be empty.

 ### Eulero
  * *Goal*: Fill in the grid with symbols